hatfieldlibrary/dspace-php-client/README.md

 ## /api/search

-Search for items, collections and sections.
+Search for DSpace items, collections and communities (sections).
+Response includes the type of DSpace object (item, collection, or community).

 ## Parameters